Ibuprofen: Aspirin

-Paracetamol
+Paracetamol (acetaminophen)

 Ibuprofen combined with paracetamol is considered generally safe in children for short-term usage.

 Overdose

-Ibuprofen overdose has become common since it was licensed for OTC use.
+Ibuprofen overdose has become common since it was licensed for over-the-counter (OTC) use.
 Many overdose experiences are reported in the medical literature, although the frequency of life-threatening complications from ibuprofen overdose is low.
 Human responses in cases of overdose range from an absence of symptoms to a fatal outcome despite intensive-care treatment.
-Most symptoms are an excess of the pharmacological action of ibuprofen, and include abdominal pain, nausea, vomiting, drowsiness, dizziness, headache, ear ringing, and nystagmus.
-Rarely, more severe symptoms, such as gastrointestinal bleeding, seizures, metabolic acidosis, hyperkalemia, low blood pressure, slow heart rate, fast heart rate, atrial fibrillation, coma, liver dysfunction, acute kidney failure, cyanosis, respiratory depression, and cardiac arrest have been reported.
+Most symptoms are an excess of the pharmacological action of ibuprofen and include abdominal pain, nausea, vomiting, drowsiness, dizziness, headache, ear ringing, and nystagmus.
+Rarely, more severe symptoms such as gastrointestinal bleeding, seizures, metabolic acidosis, hyperkalemia, low blood pressure, slow heart rate, fast heart rate, atrial fibrillation, coma, liver dysfunction, acute kidney failure, cyanosis, respiratory depression, and cardiac arrest have been reported.
 The severity of symptoms varies with the ingested dose and the time elapsed; however, individual sensitivity also plays an important role.
 Generally, the symptoms observed with an overdose of ibuprofen are similar to the symptoms caused by overdoses of other NSAIDs.

-Correlation between severity of symptoms and measured ibuprofen plasma levels is weak.
-Toxic effects are unlikely at doses below 100 mg/kg, but can be severe above 400 mg/kg (around 150 tablets of 200 mg units for an average man); however, large doses do not indicate the clinical course is likely to be lethal.
-A precise lethal dose is difficult to determine, as it may vary with age, weight, and concomitant conditions of the individual person.
+The correlation between the severity of symptoms and measured ibuprofen plasma levels is weak.
+Toxic effects are unlikely at doses below 100 mg/kg, but can be severe above 400 mg/kg (around 150 tablets of 200 mg units for an average adult male); however, large doses do not indicate the clinical course is likely to be lethal.
+A precise lethal dose is difficult to determine, as it may vary with age, weight, and concomitant conditions of the person.

 Treatment to address an ibuprofen overdose is based on how the symptoms present.
 In cases presenting early, decontamination of the stomach is recommended.
 This is achieved using activated charcoal; charcoal absorbs the drug before it can enter the bloodstream.
 Gastric lavage is now rarely used, but can be considered if the amount ingested is potentially life-threatening, and it can be performed within 60 minutes of ingestion.
 Purposeful vomiting is not recommended.
 Most ibuprofen ingestions produce only mild effects, and the management of overdose is straightforward.
 Standard measures to maintain normal urine output should be instituted and kidney function monitored.
 Since ibuprofen has acidic properties and is also excreted in the urine, forced alkaline diuresis is theoretically beneficial.
-However, because ibuprofen is highly protein-bound in the blood, the kidneys' excretion of unchanged drug is minimal.
+However, because ibuprofen is highly protein-bound in the blood, the kidneys' excretion of the unchanged drug is minimal.
 Forced alkaline diuresis is, therefore, of limited benefit.

-Miscarriage

-A Canadian study of pregnant women suggests that those taking any type or amount of NSAIDs (including ibuprofen, diclofenac, and naproxen) were 2.4 times more likely to miscarry than those not taking the medications.
-However, an Israeli study found no increased risk of miscarriage in the group of mothers using NSAIDs.